What Cannot Be Put in a Skip?

 What should I do if I have items that cannot be put in one of your skips?

-Call us on 0114 236 6222 if you plan on disposing of any of the items listed above and we’ll be able to advise you.
+Call us on 0114 236 6222 if you plan on disposing of any of the items listed above, and our team will be happy to advise you.

 Where can I find further information?